xipki/xipki/README.md

   provides both the full-featured CA client and the lite version to enroll and revoke certificates via CMP.

-* RESTFUL API
+* REST API
-  The shell script `xipki/client-script/rest.sh` of the `xipki-pki` demonstrates the use of RESTFUL API.
+  The shell script `xipki/client-script/rest.sh` of the `xipki-pki` demonstrates the use of REST API.

 Karaf Features
 -----